tumbleweedlabs/Marlin/README.md

 # TWL-SX1-SKR1.4-TMC2209 Firmware

+## Summary
 This is a customized firmware for the Artillery Sidewinder X1 3D printer, utilizing BigTreeTech SKR1.4 Turbo main board and TMC2209 stepper drivers.

   - The latest compiled firmware can be found in the root directory and is called [firmware.bin](/firmware.bin)
   - You can find the latest [Configuration.h](/Marlin/Configuration.h)  and [Configuration_adv.h](/Marlin/Configuration_adv.h) files in the [Marlin](/Marlin) subfolder.

+## Credits
+  - I owe much of the credit for this firmware to Chanh Phuong's excellent writeup.
+You can find the complete article over at [3dchanh.com](https://3dchanh.com/x1-articles/f/skr-v14-turbo-upgrade-part-1-%E2%80%93-what%E2%80%99s-needed)
+  - I also received a lot of great help along the way from members of the 3D printing community on the [3D Print Beginner](https://discord.gg/NAdqZKh), [Artillery3D](https://discord.gg/vCh4BK), and [Marlin](https://discord.gg/WZ6Nb2) Discord servers.
+  - And of course, the tramendous work of everyone who is contributing to the development of the [Marlin](https://marlinfw.org/) firmware.

   # Marlin 3D Printer Firmware